Bad Hunting (Daughter of the Wildings, Book 2)

 Silas walked back to the horses and coaxed them over to the meager shade of the tree’s bare branches.
 They snorted and fidgeted at being so close to the body, but Lainie set about watering them from the skins and giving them some oats and dried apples, and they soon settled down.
 Silas took his hunting knife from his saddlebags and climbed the tree to where he could reach the hanging rope.
 He cut the rope, and Verl’s body fell to the ground in a crumpled heap.

 He climbed back down and dug into the magically expanded space in his saddlebags for his collapsible shovel.
 “This might take a while, darlin’.
 You sit in the shade and rest.”

 The horses cared for, Lainie sat down, leaning against the tree trunk on the side away from the sun and Verl’s body.
 Silas shrugged off his duster and started digging the grave.
-The dirt was hard-packed, baked solid by the sun, so he used a little magic to help break it up.
+The dirt was hard-packed, baked solid in the summer heat, so he used a little magic to help break it up.
 He didn’t want to signal his presence to any rogue mages who might be in the area, but he also didn’t want to spend the rest of the day and possibly a good part of the night in this spot.
 Even with magic, digging a grave big enough for Verl Bissom was going to take a while.

 “Do you think this has anything to do with what that other hunter wants help with?”
 Lainie asked.

 Silas took off his hat and wiped sweat from his face.
-Had Bissom also been coming to help Horden?
+Had Verl Bissom also been coming to help Garis Horden?
 Or had Horden received a call for help from Bissom?
 He would have to ask Horden when he saw him, and tell him what had happened to Bissom.
 “Maybe.
 Could be rogue mages at work.
 Or it could just be that he came across some settlers on the move and they found out he was a wizard.”